 The information on the application relates to the foster child and the foster child's income.
-However, all foster parents must meet the working requirement.
-Exceptions to the work requirement may be made by the SC Voucher Program Manager or designee on a case-by-case basis.
 The following eligibility criteria must be met if exception not granted:

-- A. For entrance into the program, the foster child's monthly gross income shall not exceed 55% of the state median income based on a family size of one.
-The foster child may remain in the program, as long as the other eligibility criteria are met and the foster child's monthly gross income does not exceed 85% of the state median income for a family of one.
-Child care can be authorized for up to 52 weeks. - B. The foster parent must need the service in order to work, attend school/training or have a verified disability (unless exception has been granted).
-The child care eligibility worker can use the 30 days of consecutive pay stubs which are preferred to verify the hours a foster parent is working.
-Child care eligibility staff can use one check stub to verify employment if there is year-to-date income on the check.
-If pay stubs are not available, a letter printed on company letterhead, indicating the number of hours worked, may be submitted.
-Actual wages are not required since only the foster child's income is counted.
-If a foster child is in a two-parent foster family, both parents must be working, in school, training or have a documented disability.
-Documentation must be obtained for both parents.
-Information from CHIP, PATS, or other databases may be used to verify work status.
-Exceptions to the work requirement may be made by the Child Care Director/designee on a case-by-case basis. - C. Only the foster child's income is used in eligibility.
+A. For entrance into the program, the foster child's monthly gross income shall not exceed 55% of the state median income based on a family size of one.
+The foster child may remain in the program, as long as the other eligibility criteria are met and the foster child's monthly gross income

+- does not exceed 85% of the state median income for a family of one.
+Child care can be authorized for up to 52 weeks. - B. Only the foster child's income is used in eligibility.
 The case must be entered using the foster child's actual income.
-If there is no income, enter \$0. - D. The foster child is under the age of 13 (or the child is aged 13 -19 with Special Needs). - E. The case is entered using the foster child's name and SSN.
+If there is no income, enter \$0. - C. The foster child is under the age of 13 (or the child is aged 13 -19 with Special Needs). - D. The case is entered using the foster child's name and SSN.